Determined (song)

-"Determined" is a song by American metal band Mudvayne and the first single from their 2005 album Lost and Found.
+"Determined" is a song by American metal band Mudvayne.
+It is the opening track and the first single from their 2005 album Lost and Found.

 Music

 The song contains elements of thrash metal and hardcore punk.

 Music video

 The music video for "Determined" shows the band playing the song in front of a large group of moshing fans.
 It was recorded in New York City.

 Appearances in other media

 The censored version of the song is featured in the soundtrack to Need for Speed: Underground 2.

 Live performance

 Mudvayne performed the song live for the first time in early 2005 during a small clubs tour.
 It has since become a regular part of the band's setlist.

 Reception

 Johnny Loftus of AllMusic called the song "one of Mudvayne's all-time strongest tracks".
 It also received praise from The Baltimore Sun.

 The song was nominated at the 2006 Grammy Awards for Best Metal Performance but lost to Slipknot's "Before I Forget".